RedisLabs/redislabs-docs/content/rv/faqs/_index.md

 alwaysopen: false
 categories: ["RV"]
 ---
-Here are some frequently asked questions about Redis Enterprise VPC.
+Here are some frequently asked questions about Redis Cloud Pro.

 <!-- Also in RS and RC -->
 {{%expand "What exactly is Redis Enterprise?" %}}